Lady Fane, PEI

 David Francis - Francis Farms

-The Francis family were the recipients of the Canadian Cattlemen's Association's 2017 National Environmental Sustainability Award, which honours ranchers for their commitment to environmental sustainability across Canada.
+The Francis family were the recipients of the Canadian Cattlemen's Association's 2017 National Environmental Stewardship Award, which honours ranchers for their commitment to environmental sustainability across Canada.
 The Francis' were the first PEI operation to receive the award.

 Established in 1844, the Francis Farm is now in its seventh generation of the Francis family.
 It sits on a breathtaking spot on Prince Edward Island, west of Charlottetown with rolling green hills perfect for grazing cattle, interspersed with potato fields.
 This patchwork quilt of grass and red-earth crops that you can see from the air as you land on the Island, known as strip cropping, is not only a beautiful sight, but a strategic way of utilizing the land for both grazing and crop production that also protects water runoff from the cropland.